andrenho/homeserver/README.md

 | 7000..7003    |  7000.7003  | Development server |
 | 32400         | 32400       | Plex |

+Do **not** open port 21, as these are used for internal unsecure FTP.

 ## Homeserver installation

 1. Connect to the internet, if on wi-fi, and do basic preparations: